-If you have Single Sign-on enabled for your organization, it is possible to configure Ardoq so that user roles are managed either from within Ardoq or exclusively from the identity provider (i.e. Active Directory).
+If you have Single Sign-on enabled for your organization, it is possible to configure Ardoq so that user roles are managed either from within Ardoq or exclusively from the identity provider (i.e. Azure Active Directory).

-This article explains how to set up Ardoq and Active Directory to manage users in various ways.
+This article explains how to set up Ardoq and Azure Active Directory to manage users in various ways.
 For example, maybe you want to set up a few administrators and writers, while everyone else in your organization has contributor level access by default?
 We will see how this can be done.

 Role assignment is currently only supported with the SAML SSO method.

-In Active Directory, roles are a first-class concept, and normally the SSO integration will be configured so that Ardoq receives the user's assigned roles any time they log in.
+In Azure Active Directory, roles are a first-class concept, and normally the SSO integration will be configured so that Ardoq receives the user's assigned roles any time they log in.
 To manage roles externally, Ardoq expects roles to be included with the sign-in request.